OCT-FPGA/Vitis-Tutorials-U280/VitisAccelHelloWorld/README.md

 ```bash
 ./hello_world vadd.xclbin
 ```
-and you should see "TEST PASSED" on the terminal similar to sw and hw emulation result.
+and you should see "TEST PASSED" printed on the terminal.

 ```bash
 Found Platform